 Column Description Name Name of the application group.
 For ITPs with multiple instances enabled, do not use the same application group name in two or more different instances.
 For example, if you use application group name appgrp1 in instance 1, then do not use appgrp1 in instance 0, or any other instance.
 Multiplicity Multiplicity setting for the application group.
-Valid values are: • cgp-Use SCCP calling party address (CGPA) load sharing, if available.
-CGPA load sharing uses a weighting factor to choose the destination. • cos -Use the destination with the least cost, if available. • sha-Share equally among all destinations.

-Column Description Weight Factor or Cost If you set multiplicity to cgp , this field specifies the relative weighting factor of the application group.
+Valid values are: • cgp -Use SCCP calling party address (CGPA) load sharing, if available.
+CGPA load sharing uses a weighting factor to choose the destination.
+This is applicable to GTT versions 4.0 and higher. • cos-Use the destination with the least cost, if available. • sha-Share equally among all destinations. wrr-Weighted balancing sccp class 0 and class 1 traffic based on weighed factor.
+This is applicable to GTT versions 4.5 and higher.
+Weight Factor or Cost If you set multiplicity to cgp , this field specifies the relative weighting factor of the application group.
 Choose a relative cost, 1 through 999 , from the drop-down list box.
 The default value is 1 .
 If you set multiplicity to cos or sha , this field specifies the relative cost of the application group.
 Choose a relative cost, 1 through 8 , from the drop-down list box.
 The default value is 1 .
+If you set multiplicity to wrr , this field specifies the relative cost of the application group.
+Choose a relative cost, 1 through 10 , from the drop-down list box.
+The default value is 1 .
 For file format 4.4, the cost range is from 1 through 64.
 Point Code Destination point code for the application group.
 Routing Indicator Routing indicator for the application group.
 Valid values are: • none-No routing indicator. • gt-Route on the global title.
 This is the default routing indicator. • pcssn-Route on the point code and SSN.
 Subsystem Number Destination SSN for the application group.
 Valid values are in the range 2 through 255.
 Application Server Name Name of the application server.
 Network Name Network name that the application group uses.
-Translation Type (Appears only for file format version 4.4) Translation type that the selector uses.
+New Translation Type (Available in version 4.4 and later) Translation type that the selector uses.
 Valid values are in the range 0 through 255.
+Rate Limit (Available in version 4.5 and later) Traffic rate limitation (MSU/sec) for the associated PC/SSN or AS directing over-flow traffic to the higher cost DPC/ASNAME.
+Rate-limit is only valid for multiplicity cost mode.